CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-countModules.md

     </tr>
 </table>

 !!! note "Important note 1"

 	In the end, `moduleStart[0]` records the total number of modules found in the array.

-	Then, follow the **indices** of the array elements where the module `id` changes.
-This means that the `moduleStart` array contains at most `nMaxModules + 1` elements (to account for `moduleStart[0]` which stores the number of indices contained in the array).
+	Then, since we store the **indices** of the array elements where the module `id` changes, it means that the `moduleStart` array contains at most `nMaxModules + 1` elements (to account for `moduleStart[0]` which stores the number of indices contained in the array).

-	It follows that the number of elements in `moduleStart` is **less** than the number of digis.
+	It follows that the number of elements in `moduleStart` is **less** than the total number of digis.

 !!! note "Important note 2"